CtrlK

 Conciseness

-The skill includes some unnecessary sections like 'When to Use This Skill' and 'What This Skill Does' that repeat information Claude can infer.
-The configuration file examples are useful but could be more condensed.
+The skill includes some unnecessary sections like 'When to Use This Skill' trigger phrases and 'What This Skill Does' summary that largely repeat the heading/description.
+The starter template contents section describes things Claude could infer from the code.
+However, the configuration examples and project structure are genuinely useful reference material.

 2 / 3